elg1e/elg1e-Vintage/README.md

 * [FontAwesome](https://fontawesome.com/)Font Awesome is a font and icon toolkit based on CSS and LESS.
 * [Stripe](https://stripe.com/gb)Stripe API is a payment processing platform.
 * [GitHub](https://github.com/)Is website that provides hosting for software development.
+* [Hover.css](https://ianlunn.github.io/Hover/)Is a GitHub repository which was made for creating hover effects.

 # Testing